Editor in Chief

 Grant Rumley is the Founder and Editor-in-Chief of the Jerusalem Review of Near East Affairs.
 Formerly a consultant on Middle East affairs to various government agencies in Washington DC, Grant is currently a Visiting Fellow at Mitvim — The Israeli Institute for Regional Foreign Policies.
-In addition, he is a graduate student at the Hebrew University of Jerusalem, where he studies Middle East politics, Arabic, and Hebrew as an Ambassadorial Scholar.
-His work has appeared in The Times of Israel, The Atlantic, Comment MidEast, and other outlets.
-Grant is a graduate of Michigan State University and has studied at the University of Alexandria, Egypt.
-He lives in Jerusalem.
+In addition, he is also a graduate student at the Hebrew University of Jerusalem, where he studies Middle Eastern Politics, Arabic, and Hebrew as an Ambassadorial Scholar.
+Grant has conducted research throughout the West Bank and Israel, and his works have appeared in such outlets as The Atlantic, The National Interest, The Daily Beast, The Jerusalem Post, The Times of Israel, and Comment MidEast, among others, and he has appeared on programs such as the BBC world news radio service.
+Grant is a graduate of Michigan State University, and has formally studied and worked in Alexandria, Nablus, and Jerusalem.

 You can reach him at firstname.lastname@example.org or on Twitter: @Grant_Rumley